 Any changes to the list of authors (including any addition, removal, or rearrangement of author names) after submitting the manuscript must be approved by all authors, including those who have been removed.
 All authors must complete and sign up for an “authorship change form” which provides a reason for the change.
 The journal reserves the right to review the issues related to authorship and to approve changes in authorship after the manuscript submission.

-EHJ follows the Committee on Publication Ethics (COPE) policies in this regard.
+EHJ follows COPE policies in this regard.

 At EHJ, we are dedicated to maintaining the highest ethical standards in all aspects of our operations and scholarly publications.
 Our policy on misconduct is designed to support integrity in the research and publication process, and to address any issues in a fair and timely manner.

-Misconduct in research and publication includes, but is not limited to:
+Misconduct in research and publication includes:

 Plagiarism